Jane Theriault

 Associate | Social Worker

-Jane (she/her) is a European and Mi'kmaw, Two Spirit woman.
+Jane (she/they) is a European and Mi'kmaw, Two Spirit woman.
 Her mother is a Canadian-born Irish citizen and her father’s family comes from Tjipogtotjg First Nation.
 She is a registered social worker with the Ontario College of Social Workers and Social Service Workers and holds a Master of Social Work (MSW) degree from York University.